top of page

 4. Planck scanning (temporal refresh rate of projection)

+you get a complete, testable, and parameter-free system.
 All physical constants — G, c, ħ, k_B, α, Z₀, Λ — emerge as ratios of geometric scan scales.

 Constants Closure